bckohan/django-render-static/doc/source/configuration.rst

 ~~~~~~~~~~~

 Provide additional parameters for each template in the ``context`` dictionary.
 Any context variables
 specified here that clash with global context variables will override them.
+As with the global
+context parameter, may also be a callable that generates a dictionary.

 ``RENDER_STATIC_REVERSAL_LIMIT``